iExecBlockchainComputing/katacoda-scenario/ffmpeg/finish.md

+# Congratulation !
 Your tutorial is now finished.

+The ffmpeg exection has been performed remotely in a worker ! ( just wait to iExec V2 to become a worker !)

 # Bonus : Monitized your new dapp !